 - zanubrutinib (BGB-3111)

 - umbralisib (TGR-1202)

 - cirmtuzumab (UC-961)

 - nivolumab (Opdivo)

-Once clinical trials are completed, some of these drugs can be approved for treating CLL.
-Talk to your doctor about joining a clinical trial, especially if current treatment options aren’t working for you.
+Once clinical trials are completed, some of these drugs may be approved for treating CLL.
+Talk with a doctor about joining a clinical trial, especially if current treatment options aren’t working for you.

 Clinical trials evaluate the efficacy of new drugs as well as combinations of already approved drugs.
 These new treatments may work better for you than the ones currently available.
-There are currently hundreds of clinical trials ongoing for CLL.
+Hundreds of clinical trials are currently ongoing for CLL.

-Many people who are diagnosed with CLL won’t actually need to start treatment right away.
+Many people who receive a diagnosis of CLL won’t actually need to start treatment right away.
 Once the disease starts to progress, you have many treatment options available.
 There’s also a wide range of clinical trials to choose from that are investigating new treatments and combination therapies.